JoshPaulie/OSCAR/README.md

 - MacOS

 > [!Note]
-> This app is untested on Intel processors, and likely only works on arm64
+> This app is untested on Intel processors, and likely only works on arm64 (Apple Silicon)